UMassCDS/satellite-imagery-labeling-tool/docs/Developers-guide.md

 ### Run Container
 Once you have built or pulled your desired image, you can run it in a container.

-Because the application in the container will be exposed on port 1234, we need to publish the container's 1234 port to a port on our host machine using the `-p, --publish` flag.
-Here we will publish to port 3000.
+Because the application in the container will be exposed on port 1234 and the tiling service is on port 8888, we need to publish the container's ports to the ports on our host machine using the `-p, --publish` flag.
 See [this article](https://www.mend.io/free-developer-tools/blog/docker-expose-port/) for a detailed description on working with ports.
 We will use the `-d, --detach` flag to start a container in "detached mode", so the only output will be the container ID.
 ```
-$ docker run -d -p 3000:1234 satellite-imagery-labeling-tool
+$ docker run -d -p 1234:1234 -p 8888:8888 satellite-imagery-labeling-tool
-bf5d560a8cf5a70a85c372ad5218a39c78867b8fe165b0fa2194b995682feca8
+b1d36e19e77c38547a7f201809e9fa3b7dccb7424a0eeabe471be675cd7bec9e
 ```

-Your application will now be available by opening http://localhost:3000 in your browser.
+Your application will now be available by opening http://localhost:1234 in your browser.

 You can see which containers are currently running and their ports using the `docker ps` command:
 ```
 CONTAINER ID   IMAGE                                  COMMAND                  CREATED              STATUS              PORTS                                            NAMES
-bf5d560a8cf5   satellite-imagery-labeling-tool   "docker-entrypoint.s…"   About a minute ago   Up About a minute   0.0.0.0:3000->1234/tcp, :::3000->1234/tcp   admiring_northcutt
+b1d36e19e77c   satellite-imagery-labeling-tool:test   "/bin/sh -c ./start.…"   About a minute ago   Up About a minute   0.0.0.0:1234->1234/tcp, 0.0.0.0:8888->8888/tcp   interesting_grothendieck
 ```

 Once you're finished with the application, stop it by running `docker stop <your container id>`.